capitalch/trace/tracking.md

 19. Backup and restore strategy
 20. Upgrade database for all instances

+# 03-05-2022
+1. Security applied in edit / delete for sales

+# 02-05-2022
+1. Delete function implemented in Sales new
+2. Sales new print preview for each sale bill, in each row of grid

 # 30-04-2022 to 01-05-2022
 1. Simple sales completed and deployed